haricharan39/haricharan39/README.md

-# Hi there, I'm Hari Charan 👋
+# Hi there, Myself Hari Charan..

 Welcome to my GitHub profile!
 I'm a passionate robotics enthusiast and student at **Indian Institute of Technology Tirupati**, committed to building innovative solutions in robotics, embedded systems, and automation.